-Avoid iceberg lettuce, it is nothing but water and a little fiber.
-Darker lettuce such as red/green/romaine/butter/arugula etc is much better.
-Butter lettuce is typically sold with root intact and is a little pricey but can be found in cheaper mixes.
+Avoid iceberg lettuce.
+It is nothing but water and a little fiber.
+Darker lettuce such as red/green/romaine/butter/arugula/etc is much better.
+Butter lettuce is typically sold with roots intact and is a little pricey but can also be found in cheaper mixes.
 Spinach is a good choice as well.

-Here is a shortlist of vegetables that I always have on hand: romaine, arugula, cucumbers, tomatoes, radish, bok choy, turnips, sweet peas, various hot peppers, chayote squash.
-I usually have others but those are my staples.
+Here is a short list of vegetables that I always have on hand: romaine, arugula, cucumbers, tomatoes, radish, bok choy, turnips, sweet peas, various hot peppers, chayote squash.
+I usually have others, but those are my staples.

-For fruit, I love mandarins, pomegranate, pineapple, raspberries, blackberries, strawberries, and watermelon and have at least one of those depending on price and what is in season.
+For fruit, I love mandarins, pomegranate, pineapple, raspberries, blackberries, strawberries, and watermelon.
+I have at least one of those depending on price and what is in season.
 Medjool dates are expensive and really good, but rarely good in bulk containers.
 My favorite is Rainer cherries but are usually very expensive and only available for about a month each year but are the best cherries that I know of.

 Healthy meats and fish

 I tend to stick with chicken and fish.
 The best quality chicken - and turkey - you can afford and the same for fish.
-I like pacific cod, catfish, sole, mahi-mahi and once in a while, I splurge on halibut.
+I like pacific cod, catfish, sole, mahi-mahi, and once in a while, I splurge on halibut.
 Halibut is my favorite by far but is usually extremely pricey and tends to have high mercury levels.
-Salmon is decent but white ocean fish are my favorites.
+Salmon is decent, but white ocean fish are my favorites.

 Large predator fish tend to have a lot of mercury, things like shark and swordfish.
 Halibut and mahi-mahi are large predators also.

-I don’t buy beef often but when I do it is either eye of round which has little fat or flank steak broiled after sitting in various types of marinades.
+I don’t buy beef often, but when I do, it is either eye of round, which has little fat, or flank steak broiled after sitting in various types of marinades.
 Never buy less than USDA choice grade.
 Prime grade is harder to find and generally expensive.

-For ground meats I tend to stick with chicken or turkey, they are typically cheaper than beef.
+For ground meats, I tend to stick with chicken or turkey.
+They are typically cheaper than beef.
 Both are excellent substitutes for ground beef which I buy once in a while, but I tend to buy ground meats with no more than 3% fat and never more than 6% fat.